RaphaelNdonga/Loan-Management-System/client/client-test-report.md

 select the fill in and click `Add Payment` twice

 ### Issue 16
-Deleting payment from /payments method does not work correctly.
+Deleting payment from /payments page does not work correctly.
 On the backend, it calls DELETE /loans with loan id instead of DELETE /payment with payment id

 steps to reproduce:
 visit /payments,